Medical expert of the article

 - secondary infection, development of pneumonia, bronchopneumonia, cystitis, pyelonephritis;

-Possible postoperative complications are:
+Possible postoperative complications include:

-- the outflow of cerebrospinal fluid (liquorrhea);
+- cerebrospinal fluid leakage (liquorrhea);

 - pseudomeningocele;